weddingjuma/MaaS/README.md

 MaaS makes this possible by making all the API's available on Daraja accessible as a Service.
 The platform also offers a Dashboard to monitor your activity on Daraja, an Android SDK and inbuilt Webhooks configurations to hook it to your own system with ease!

-MaaS is built as a Distributed System, to make sure it is as reliable as it can be!
-The whole setup is built using Golang, as a Microservice.
+MaaS is built using [Golang]() , to make sure it is as reliable as it can be due to its great memory utilization and speed!

 It’s easy.
 We promise. :rocket: